Azure/iot-plug-and-play-bridge/PnpBridge/ReadMe.md

 # Azure IoT PnP Bridge

 Azure IoT PnP Bridge is an open source effort from Microsoft to expose peripherals on a Device (Gateway) to Microsoft Azure IoT services using Azure IoT PnP Interfaces.
 The vision is to enable IoT developers to light up peripherals and expose it to Azure IoT services at scale with mininimum amount of device side code.
-The bridge would also provide peripheral monitoring and remote managing.
+The bridge would also provide peripheral monitoring and remote management.

 ## Compile the Bridge